-Two Arrested In Connection With Deadly Ghost Ship Fire That Killed 36
+Two Men Were Arrested In Connection With The Deadly Ghost Ship Fire That Killed 36 People

-Two people were reportedly arrested Monday in connection with the Ghost Ship fire that killed 36 people inside a warehouse party in Oakland, California.
+Two people were charged Monday in connection with the Ghost Ship fire that killed 36 people inside a warehouse party in Oakland, California.

-Ghost Ship master tenant Derick Almena and warehouse tenant Max Harris were arrested on suspicion of 36 counts of manslaughter, the Mercury News reported.
+Ghost Ship master tenant Derick Almena and warehouse tenant Max Harris were charged with 36 felony counts of involuntary manslaughter, said Alameda County District Attorney Nancy O'Malley.

-The Alameda County District Attorney’s Office is expected to announce charges at a 1 p.m. news conference.
+"Almena and Harris knowingly created a fire trap with inadequate means of escape," O'Malley said at a news conference.
+"They then filled that area with human beings and they are now facing the consequences of those actions."

+Because the Dec.
+2 fire consumed most of the evidence, the specific cause will likely remain undetermined, prosecutors said, although they maintained it would not affect their ability to bring the case.

+O'Malley said that not only did the men let people live in the warehouse and host large groups of people without a permit, but the night of the fire, they blocked one of only two exits.

+The warehouse was also filled from the floor to the ceiling with highly flammable materials, O'Malley said, creating an "impossible labyrinth" for people to escape from.

-Attendees were trapped inside the upstairs of the warehouse after the fire broke out because they were unable to get down a makeshift staircase made of pallets.
+As the fire spread, attendees were trapped inside the upstairs area because they were unable to get down a makeshift staircase made of wood pallets.

 Dozens of people were initially listed as missing after the blaze in the artists' warehouse in the city's Fruitvale district, which was hosting a party featuring the electronic act Golden Donna.